jhsu802701/rails-mvc-tutorial1/3-add_model.md

 ## Viewing the App
 * In your web browser, add "/pupils" to the end of the URL, and press Enter.
 You should now see the index of pupils, which is currently empty.
 * Click on "New Pupil".
 Enter the name "Clement Lefebvre" and the form "Clem".
+Click on "Back" when you are finished to return to the pupil index.
+Now the index shows the pupil you just entered.
 * Click on "New Pupil".
 Enter the name "Vincent Vermeulen" and the form "Xenopeek".
+Click on "Back" when you are finished to return to the pupil index.
+Now the index shows both of the pupils you just entered.
 * Click on "New Pupil".
 Enter the name "Suzanne" and the form "Oscar799".
+Click on "Back" when you are finished to return to the pupil index.
+Now the index shows all of the pupils you just entered.

+## Viewing the Database
+Use the SQLite Browser in your host OS to view the database again.
+Go to the pupils table and press the refresh button.
+The pupils table should now include the pupils you entered.